Natalia-Sidorova/blog/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'nsmails@mail.ru'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Natalia Sidorova is a student of Peoples' Friendship University of Russia.
+Her research interests include data processing and visualization, Python programming, computer games and reading classical and scientific literature.
+She plans to become a data analyst.
 {style="text-align: justify;"}